risk-first/website/estimating/Risk-First-Analysis.md

 ![Fixing The Build, v2](/images/generated/estimating/planner/ci-impact-2.png)

-The above diagram shows how this (much more complex) situation might look.
-Fixing the CI Pipeline is now implicated in reducing [Staff Risk](../risks/Scarcity-Risk.md#staff-risk), [Coordination Risk](../risks/Coordination-Risk.md) and [Funding Risk](../risks/Scarcity-Risk.md#funding-risk) for the whole business.
+The above diagram models that.
+Fixing the CI Pipeline is now implicated in reducing [Staff Risk](../risks/Scarcity-Risk.md#staff-risk), [Coordination Risk](../risks/Coordination-Risk.md) and [Funding Risk](../risks/Scarcity-Risk.md#funding-risk) for the whole business and therefore seems like it might have a better [Payoff](../thinking/Glossary.md#Payoff).

 ## Judgement